safegergis/JobSearchRN/README.md

 * A big thank you to Adrian Hajdin for his excellent tutorials and inspiration.
 * The RapidAPI team for providing a valuable job search resource.

-**Let me know if you would like me to refine this further or include additional sections!**